 Rapid weight loss can be a sign of addiction.
 That’s because certain types of substance abuse can lead to weight loss — either directly or indirectly.
 For example, effects of cocaine abuse and other substances can produce profound metabolic changes, which can cause weight loss.
 Drug and alcohol abuse can also lead to behavior changes in eating habits, which can affect food intake.

 Losing weight because of an addiction can be dangerous, and even deadly.
+Substances affect the body’s natural processes, including metabolism and nutrient absorption, often leading to unhealthy weight changes.
+Drug use can also impair the body’s ability to absorb nutrients and maintain overall health.
 Learn how drugs can lead to weight loss, and why that’s never a good thing.

 Why Do Drugs Make You Lose Weight?

 Several substances of abuse can impact your weight.
 They do this by affecting organs or metabolism and by hijacking your brain and changing your priorities.
+Some individuals may use drugs specifically to decrease appetite as a means of weight control.
 When your main focus is using drugs or drinking, unhealthy eating behaviors can develop like skipping meals or consuming nutrient-deficient foods.
+However, some substances can also cause increased appetite, leading to weight gain in certain cases.

 Drugs that can impact weight include: